the-cafe/git-ai-commit/README.md

 `--anthropic-key`
 `-a`

 This flag allows you to set or update the Anthropic API key for AI-powered commit messages.

 `--ollama-url`
 `-ou`

 This flag allows you to set the Ollama URL for local LLM models.

-`--reset`,
-`-r`:
+`--reset`
+`-r`

 Use this flag to reset the entire configuration database to its default state.
 This will reset all settings, including the OpenAI API key and logger status

 `--logger`
 `-l`

 This flag displays the log status for the CLI

 `--model`
 `-m`

 This flag allows you to set the OpenAI model to use for generating commit messages.

 📌 `git-ai-commit  help`, `-h`

 This subcommand displays a list of all available commands and their usage, helping users understand how to interact with the CLI.

   ```bash